CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: Pipeline

 \subsection{Question-Answer Generation}

 We utilize the GPT-4o API to automatically generate question-answer pairs.
 Existing VQA data generation approaches typically rely on feeding textual inputs into large language models.
 In contrast, we leverage OpenAI’s multimodal capabilities by uploading both textual attributes and coral images through the GPT-4o image API, enabling more authentic and context-aware question–answer generation grounded in visual content.
 Specifically, based on the image coordinate system, we first divide each image into a 3 $\times$ 3 grid.
 Using the coral coordinate annotations, we determine the corresponding grid region for each coral instance.
 The GPT-4o API then automatically assigns directional indicators (\textit{e.g.,} upper left, center, lower right) to support the generation of location-related questions in downstream tasks.
 To ensure diversity in question generation, we constrain each question type to appear no more than three times per image.
-To avoid uncertain or vague answers (\textit{e.g.,} uncertain, unknown, or cannot determine), we fix the temperature parameter at 0.3 and incorporate targeted prompt phrases that explicitly require definitive answers.
 Additionally, we employ the GPT-4o API to perform diversity-oriented paraphrasing, generating questions that differ in linguistic expression while retaining similar semantic intent.
 We further iteratively refine the prompt templates to better capture domain-specific terminology and improve the overall quality of generated question–answer pairs in the context of coral reef understanding.
+In this step, the major issue is about the reproducibility issues of GPT-4o generated question-answer pairs.
+To address the issue, we set the lower temperature parameter of 0.3 and incorporate targeted prompt phrases that explicitly require definitive answers.
+We randomly sampled 1,000 questions, with each question being answered 10 times by GPT-4o.
+The average number of consistent answers was 8.2 times.
+Although GPT-4o generated answers exhibit minor inconsistencies, since all question answers undergo multiple rounds of manual verification, the impact of answer inconsistencies is further mitigated.